 Take the time to address each agency individually in your email or cover letter.
 For example, begin your letter or email with "Dear ABC Models."

 Never send out a generic mass email with the email addresses of numerous agencies listed in the "CC" section of the email.
-No one likes to think they weren't your first choice and that goes double for agents.
-It's also very unprofessional.
+No one likes to think they weren't your first choice.

 Pay Attention to Detail